 Note: WordPress does not support standard script writing layouts, so this version of the script has been edited to work with the WordPress format.
-As a result, dialogue and actor directions are in blue to help readers easily differentiate between dialogue and general scene setting.
+As a result, dialogue and actor directions are in different colour to help readers easily differentiate between dialogue and general scene information.

 1 – INT.
 MOONBASE ALPHA, RESEARCH FACILITY C.